sbabic/swupdate/_sources/delta-update.rst.txt

 Because the delta handler requires to download more data, it must start a connection to the storage where the original ZCK is stored.
-This can lead to security issues, because handlers run with high priviliges because they write into the hardware.
+This can lead to security issues, because handlers run with high privileges because they write into the hardware.
 In fact, this breaks `privilege separation` that is part of SWUpdate design.
 To avoid this, the delta handler does not download itself.
 A separate process, that can runs with different userid and groupid, is responsible for this.
 The handler sends a request to this process with a list of